IdayatAdeyemo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-to print 3rd line of the file "iacta"
+writing into the file ls_cwd_content the result of the command ls -la